influxdata/docs-v2/content/influxdb/clustered/install/secure-cluster/tls.md

 weight: 210
 ---

-Set up TLS in your InfluxDB to ensure both incoming and outgoing data is encrypted and secure.
-TLS should be used to encrypt communication for the
+Set up TLS in your InfluxDB cluster to ensure both incoming and outgoing data is encrypted and secure.
+We recommend using TLS to encrypt communication for the
 following:

 - Ingress to your cluster